elescj/projects/009-image-classification/README.md

    - For each model, build the architecture, training this model, and evaluate the model accuracy and confusion matrix.
    - Run a prediction with the better model.

+3. **Transfer Learning**
+   - Build one transfer layer.
+   - Compile and fit the model.

 ## 📝 Results

 The models were evaluated on **test** datasets using standard classification metrics.